ractivejs/ractivejs.github.io/legacy/0.4.0/Using Ractive with promises and deferreds.md

----
-title: Using Ractive with Promises and Deferreds
+# Using Ractive with Promises and Deferreds
----

 A few operations with Ractive can be asynchronous - the initial render, plus {{{createLink 'ractive.set()'}}}, {{{createLink 'ractive.animate()'}}}, {{{createLink 'ractive.update()'}}} and {{{createLink 'ractive.teardown()'}}}.

 They're asynchronous if they cause one or more {{{createLink 'transitions'}}} that are themselves asynchronous.
 In these cases, you often want to execute some code once the operation is complete.